 - Autumnus (autumn): late summer dissolves into autumn.
-Storms tear through.
+Storms, tearing.

-- Hiems (winter): arctic winds, the cold creeping in, the freeze down, crusted with ice, a last burst and energy as the light fails.
+- Hiems (winter): arctic winds, the cold creeping in, a last burst of energy as the light fails, the freeze.

-- Ver (spring): cracks appear, bursting, fighting winter, the light returns, spring rains heavy then softer, calmer.
+- Ver (spring): cracks appear, bursting, fighting, the light returns, spring rains heavy then calmer.

 - Aestas (summer): warm twilight evenings, extending time.
 Daytime brings passing company.
-The noon sun smashes into the varnish, glares off the brass, rebounds off the strings.
+The sun smashes into the piano's varnish, glares off the brass, rebounds off the strings.

 The composition was made by applying my own methods for analysing spatial information in the 3D recordings of a real "weathered piano" that had stood for many years outside CCRMA.